todogroup/governance/README.md

 # 🏛 TODO Group governance

 * About TODO charter
-* About TODO Steering committee (TSC)
+* About TODO Steering Committee (TSC)
-* About TODO Structure
+* About TODO structure
 * Fill new proposals by the community
-* Manage General Member Teams and Individuals
+* Manage General Member teams and individuals
    * Onboard
    * Offboard